 You can use your home address as a registered office, provided that it’s located in the same UK jurisdiction where your company is incorporated, but this may not be the best business decision.

-Also, it’s important to bear in mind that Companies House publishes registered office addresses on public record.
+Also, it’s important to bear in mind that Companies House publishes registered office addresses on the public register of companies.
 This information can be accessed online and is available to everyone.
 Using your home address could, therefore, impact your personal privacy.

 Moreover, a residential registered address may hinder your ability to establish a professional and credible corporate profile, thus impacting the success and growth of your venture.
 Whilst your company may be small, your business image needn’t reflect that.

 What is the best type of address to use as a registered office?